Does politics course content meet students' expectations?

 How Student Voice Analytics helps you

-Student Voice Analytics shows how views on breadth and variety move by cohort, mode and site, and lets you compare Politics with like‑for‑like peers.
-Programme and module teams can drill from institution to subject group, export concise briefs for Boards of Study and APRs, and track whether actions on timetabling, assessment clarity and content refresh shift sentiment.
-Representative summaries help you brief student‑staff committees and evidence improvement against sector benchmarks.
+Student Voice Analytics shows how views on breadth and variety move by cohort, mode, and site, and lets you compare Politics with like‑for‑like peers.
+Programme and module teams can drill from institution to subject group, export concise briefs for Boards of Study and APRs, and track whether actions on timetabling, assessment clarity, and content refresh shift sentiment.
+Representative summaries help you brief student‑staff committees and evidence progress against sector benchmarks.
+If you want to see what this looks like in practice, explore Student Voice Analytics.

 Request a walkthrough